M3wP/Monopoly/C64/readme.md

 * When offered a trade, if the player cannot afford at least the fee as mentioned above for trading a mortgaged property, any remaining mortgaged properties would not be transferred and the trade would be incomplete.
+Also, if they have insufficient money when accepting a trade, they should not be permitted to mortgage the deeds received to recover it.
-As such, a player must have sufficient wealth to cover nominated or required fee and repayment charges in order to accept the trade.
+As such, a player must have sufficient money to cover nominated or required fee and repayment charges in order to accept the trade.
 * Players should review the trade information and be satisfied with how